 - Has a built-in, waterproof tinder storage capsule, so you always have emergency dry tinder

-- Works even if it gets wet, as a few strong blows to the flint wheel is all you need to get it working
+- Works even if it gets wet.
+A few strong blows to the flint wheel is all you need to get it working

 - The flint is completely replaceable, so you can maintain your nanoSPARK for many years

-When it comes to fire-starters, the options are almost endless and for the sake of this article we aren't going to get into the specifics of the nanoSPARK.
-If you want to check out all the nitty gritty details, head over to our product page and check it out.
+When it comes to fire-starters, the options are almost endless and for the sake of this article, we aren’t going to get into the specifics of the nanoSPARK.
+We are simply going to stick to the use of it.

 Step 1: Get your tinder and prep your wood